webforj/webforj-documentation/docs/installation/local.md

 4. Launching your application

-## 1. Java and Maven Download and Configuration
+## 1. Java and Maven download and configuration

 In order to use webforJ, you must first have Java and Maven installed and properly configured.
 If you already have Java and Maven downloaded, please skip to [**Step 2**](#section2).
 If you also have